dps923/winter2020/graded-work.md

 Tests - about 4 - 50%
 Assignments - about 4 - 50%

+This course does NOT have a final exam.

 If you do not agree with this graded work plan, then please drop the course.

 <br>

 ### Promotion Policy

+Here's what's needed to pass the course:
 * Achieve an average of 50% or better for all assignments
 *	Achieve an average of 50% or better for all tests
 *	Achieve a weighted average of 50% or better for all graded work in the course